Best Things to do in Lisbon: Complete City Guide

 Elevador da Bica, which ascends a narrow street in the quaint Bica district towards Bairro Alto, is the most picturesque funicular.
 Come here for the iconic Lisbon tram Instagram photos.

-Savour an Iconic Pastel de Nata
+Enjoy an Iconic Pastéis de Nata

-After you arrive in Lisbon, it won’t be long before you notice Lisbon’s Pastéis de nata.
-Custard tarts filled with sweet egg cream and covered in flaky pastry; mmm *drools*.
+After arriving in Lisbon, you’ll quickly notice Pastéis de nata; custard tarts filled with sweet egg cream and covered in flaky pastry; mmm *drools*.Â

-During the Liberal revolution of the 19th century, convents and monasteries began shutting down.
+During the Liberal Revolution of the 19th century, convents and monasteries began shutting down.
 To raise money, the monks from Jerónimos Monastery sold pastries in the sugar refinery next door.
+Over time, the owner of the sugar refinery bought the recipe and it became Pastéis de Bélem; home to the original custard tart.Â

-Over time, the owner of the sugar refinery bought the recipe and it became Pastéis de Bélem; home to the original custard tart.
 Don’t be put off by the long queue outside.
-It goes down very quickly and is well worth the wait we promise!
+It goes down quickly and is well worth the wait we promise!

 Our Top Tip: get off the train at Belém on your way back to Lisbon from Cascais.
-Here, you can also visit the Torre de Belém and the Padrão dos Descobrimentos (continue reading to find out more).
+Here, you can also visit the Torre de Belém and the Padrão dos Descobrimentos (more on those soon).

 Visit Torre de Belém

-Ride the Elevador de Santa Justa
+Ride Elevador de Santa Justa

-This vertical lift is the fastest way of getting from the Baixa district to Bairro Alto.
-It was installed in 1902 as a convenient means of transportation, however, it’s now a hugely popular tourist attraction.
+Elevador de Santa Justa is a vertical lift providing the fastest way of getting between Baixa and Bairro Alto.
+It was installed in 1902 as a convenient means of transportation, however, it’s now one of the top things to do in Lisbon.

-Our Top Tip: don’t buy a ticket for the lift, use the travel card.
-A return ticket for the lift costs €5.30 but a day travel pass costs €6.40 and also includes Lisbon’s trams, funiculars and metro.
-You do however need to buy this at a metro station (more on this at the end of the guide).
+Our Top Tip: don’t buy a ticket for the lift, use your travel card.
+A return ticket for the lift costs €5.30 but a day travel pass costs €6.80 and also includes Lisbon’s trams, funiculars and metro (more on getting around Lisbon soon).

-People Watch in Rossio
+People Watch in Rossio Square

-Rossio is the liveliest square in the city and one of the best things to do in Lisbon is to come here, have a coffee, relax and watch the city unfold around you.
+Rossio Square is Lisbon’s liveliest square and one of the best things to do in Lisbon is to come here, have a coffee, relax and watch the city unfold around you.Â

 On either side of the square are two baroque fountains and in the middle is a monument dedicated to the “Soldier King”, Pedro IV.
 At the base of this column are four female figures representing the King’s various qualities; Justice, Wisdom, Strength and Moderation.